Harras3/Enterprise-Grade-RAG/README.md

 # Enterprise Grade RAG Solution Template

-This is a template for Production Grade RAG solution focusing on Low latency.
+This is a template for Enterprise Grade RAG solution focusing on Low latency.
 The code is very modular and contains the most important elements and can be very easily extended for your needs.